tinacms/tinacms/packages/next-tinacms-cloudinary/README.md

 **next-tinacms-cloudinary** uses environment variables within the context of a Next.js site to properly access your Cloudinary account.

-Add the following variables to a `.env` file.
+Add the following variables to an `.env` file.

 ```
 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=<Your Cloudinary Cloud Name>